abellepatrice/abellepatrice/README.md

 🔹 **Speedy Spanners** - A garage management system (Built with Express.js & MongoDB)
 🔹 **Elite Shop** - An e-commerce platform for tech accessories
 🔹 **Patrice Soko Garden** - A marketplace with MPESA integration
+🔹 **Abelle Group** - A Loan App that allows users to borrow moiney as a group or individual

 ---